microsoft/fast/packages/web-components/fast-foundation/docs/integrations/react.md

 You can read more about decorator configuration issues [here.](https://github.com/microsoft/fast/issues/4503)
 ### Configure ejected create-react-app

-Eject create-react-app
+Eject create-react-app:
 ```shell
 npm run eject
 ```

-Install babel plugins
+Install babel plugins:
 ```shell
 npm i --save-dev @babel/plugin-proposal-decorators @babel/preset-env
 ```
 #### Configure babel-loader options

-Go to `webpack.config.js` file under the `config` folder and find where `babel-loader` is (around line 407).
+Go to the `webpack.config.js` file under the `config` folder and find where `babel-loader` is (around line 407).

-Add `@babel/preset-env` to presets, this allows you to use latest JavaScript features.
+Add `@babel/preset-env` to presets.
+This allows you to use the latest JavaScript features.
-Targeting specific browser versions prevents Babel to transpile down too much to support old JavaScript versions and increasing file size.
+Targeting specific browser versions prevents Babel from transpiling too much to support old JavaScript versions, increasing file size.

 ```js
 presets: [